lopezbec/Dominican-eaters_Dominican_LLM_project/README.md

 For questions or collaborations regarding this project, please open an issue in the relevant repository.

+## Acknowledgment

+This project has been partially supported by the Ministerio de Educación Superior, Ciencia y Tecnología (MESCyT) of the Dominican Republic through the FONDOCYT grant.
+The authors gratefully acknowledge this support.

+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of MESCyT.

 ---

 **Preserving Dominican culture in the digital age** 🇩🇴